Bulaimu Muwanga Kibirige

 Bulaimu Muwanga Kibirige, (2 October 1953 – 10 September 2021), commonly known as BMK, was a Ugandan businessman, entrepreneur, and hotel owner.
 According to a 2012 published report, he was one of the wealthiest people in Uganda.

 Background

+Bulayimu Muwanga kivumbi a 14 year old school drop out strated to work in hhis father's restaurant in Masaka before starting his trading related works.
+He opened up some trading outlets in Kampala, Nairobi, Bangkok and Thailand between 1973 and 1976.

+Hailing from Matanga in Buddu County- Masaka District, in 1986 he started a general trade and manufacturing company.
+He was known for his investments in real estate, construction equipments, motorcycle distributorships and foreign exchange bureaus across East and Central Africa.